daveholst/homework-week1-accessibility/README.md

 - Changed CSS and HTML files to 2 space identation.
 Not sure if this is acceptable in industry?
 - Changed image size/quality to speed up pageload.
+- Still failing some accessbility check on contrast on sidebar.
+Appears to be pretty high contrast ratio.
+Would have to consult with client to change colour on this.